 White collar crime: area of practice

-At any one time, a white collar crime lawyer can be working on one large case or dealing with multiple smaller matters.
-Providing legal advice on smaller matters can take less than a day whereas large-scale investigations can take years to complete.
-Small cases only usually require one solicitor, whereas large investigations can involve teams of more than 50 lawyers from multiple firms.
+A white collar crime lawyer can be working on one large case or dealing with multiple smaller matters.
+Smaller matters can take less than a day and only usually require one solicitor, whereas large-scale investigations can take years to complete and can involve more than 50 lawyers from multiple firms.

-Work is varied and generally quite stable.
-Workload is more associated with the regulatory agenda than the state of the economy.
-For example, negative public opinion towards the banks after the financial crisis caused regulators to focus on banking conduct and a number of high profile banking investigations arose from this.
+Work is generally stable and more associated with the regulatory agenda than the state of the economy.
+For example, negative public opinion towards the banks after the financial crisis caused regulators to focus on banking conduct and a number of high-profile banking investigations arose from this.

-What sort of legal work will I be given as a trainee solicitor?
+What sort of work will I do as a trainee solicitor?